kubawerlos/php-cs-fixer-custom-fixers/README.md

  }
 ```

-- **PhpUnitNoUselessReturnFixer** - functions of PHPUnit "fail", "markTestIncomplete" and "markTestSkipped" should not be followed directly by return.
+- **PhpUnitNoUselessReturnFixer** - pHPUnit's functions "fail", "markTestIncomplete" and "markTestSkipped" should not be followed directly by return.
   *Risky: when PHPUnit's native methods are overridden.*
 ```diff
  class FooTest extends TestCase {